rjbultitude/theconditionalorchestra/README.md

 When longnote is high we should play at lower octave - needs testing

-nearestStormDistance should produce more ominous music - drums and ride perhaps

 ---

-LongNote playMode could be a target for weather data

-LongNote start pos could be target for weather data

-Refactor the display fns so that they're chained

 Create wCheck condition for very hot that uses different pad and longNote sounds